subhrapaladhi/CSV-Read-and-Write-Manager/readme.md

 ## About

-This node application has four endpoints to enable the user to read data from a CSV file, insert to into Mongo DB database. pause the read and insertion process, resume the process and terminate the process and delete the inserted data.
+This node application has four endpoints to enable the user to read data from a CSV file, insert to into Mongo DB database, pause the read and insertion process, resume the process and terminate the process and delete the inserted data.

 ## Starting server